uclaacm/react-native-course/05-more-on-vars-funcs/README.md

 let lastName = Bruin;

-console.log(firstName + &quot; &quot; + lastName); // Joe Bruin
+console.log(firstName + " " + lastName); // Joe Bruin
 ```

-\*\* console.log() is a function that writes a message to the debugging console
+*Note: console.log() is just a function that writes a message to the debugging console*

+What does this look like when you run the code on repl.it?

 ![](RackMultipart20201104-4-g0ysye_html_a63e2d43d9297fbd.png)

-Now booleans.
+Okay, cool!
+That's enough about strings for now.
+What about booleans?
 Can you add AND subtract booleans?
 What about multiply and divide?

 ### Math with Booleans